 “University” is the most violent and cruel episode in The Sopranos‘ catalogue, but it’s handled with all the necessary care and sorrow that it deserves.
 Writing credit is split among the show’s prime architects — this is a cornerstone episode.

 The Sopranos’ gritty violence perfectly complements what is really a morality play at heart.
 However, irony only works as a double-edged sword for so long.
-For example, it’s hard to argue that the gratuitous Bada Bing boobage is nothing more than lowbrow eye candy.
+For example, it’s hard to argue that the gratuitous Bada Bing boobage is nothing more than lowbrow eye-candy.
 Nevertheless, “University” is the episode that forever justifies all future nudity.
 This one’s for the strippers.

 “University” succeeds in making us care for a one-time character, but it accomplishes its best work when it gets our signals crossed.
-The episode successfully plays two stories off each other — the tragedy of Tracee is intercut with Meadow’s relationship struggles with Noah Tannenbaum.
-Through usage of precise match cuts, we begin to associate one story with the other, and vice versa.
+The episode successfully plays two stories off each other — the tragedy of Tracee intercut with Meadow’s relationship struggles with Noah Tannenbaum.
+Through use of precise match cuts, we begin to associate one story with the other, and vice versa.
 The most important thing to note is that both girls are around the same age.

 Meadow is just figuring out that guys can be assholes, but Tracee has known this her entire life.
 She’s pregnant with Ralphie’s baby, but he’s nothing more than a drugged-out sadist, as unfit a father as ever there was.
-His antics are cartoonish (re-enacting Gladiator at the expense of Georgie the bartender’s eye), and his vulgarities reprehensible (forcing Tracee to engage in backroom threesomes) — he’s easily the The Sopranos’ most deplorable villain yet.
+His antics are cartoonish (re-enacting scenes from Gladiator at the expense of Georgie the bartender’s eye), and his vulgarities reprehensible (forcing Tracee to engage in backroom threesomes) — he’s easily the The Sopranos’ most deplorable villain yet.